 Circumstances Phraseologies Denotes pilot transmission 1.
 Issuing a SID a.
 CLEARED (SID designator) DEPARTURE (level instruction) 2.
 Clearance to climb on a SID a.
 CLIMB VIA SID TO (level) a. comply with published level restrictions b. follow the lateral profile of the SID c. comply with published speed restrictions and ATC-issued speed control instructions 3.
 During a SID climb: a.
-[CLIMB VIA SID TO (level)], CANCEL LEVEL RESTRICTION(S) a. published level restrictions are cancelled b. follow the lateral profile of the SID c. comply with published speed restrictions and ATC-issued speed control instructions LEVEL RESTRICTION(S) 4.
+[CLIMB VIA SID TO (level)], CANCEL LEVEL RESTRICTION(S) a. published level restrictions are cancelled b. follow the lateral profile of the SID c. comply with published speed restrictions and ATC-issued speed control instructions ELVEL NEOTHORION(O) 4.
 During a SID climb: a.
-[CLIMB VIA SID TO (level)], CANCEL LEVEL RESTRICTION(S) AT (point(s) a. published level restrictions at the specified point(s) are cancelled b. follow the lateral profile of the SID c. comply with published speed restrictions and ATC-issued speed control instructions ELVEL NEOTHORION(O) AT (point(o) 5.
+[CLIMB VIA SID TO (level)], CANCEL LEVEL RESTRICTION(S) AT (point(s) a. published level restrictions at the specified point(s) are cancelled b. follow the lateral profile of the SID c. comply with published speed restrictions and ATC-issued speed control instructions ELVEL RESTRICTION(S) AT (point(s) 5.
 During a SID climb: a.
-[CLIMB VIA SID TO (level)], CANCEL a. comply with published level restrictions b. follow the lateral profile of the SID c. published speed restrictions and ATC-issued speed control instructions are cancelled SPEED RESTRICTION(S)
+[CLIMB VIA SID TO (level)], CANCEL SPEED RESTRICTION(S) a. comply with published level restrictions b. follow the lateral profile of the SID c. published speed restrictions and ATC-issued speed control instructions are cancelled SPEED RESTRICTION(3)